lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 <pre><code>cut -f 1 input_file | sort | uniq -c</code></pre>
 If you want to get the total number of only unique values (i.e., ignore redundance), use
 <pre><code>cut -f 1 input_file | sort | uniq | wc -l</code></pre>
+If your file is not tab-delimited, you will have to specify the delimiter using -d, e.g., -d','

 <h2>Compare two files</h2>
 Suppose you want to compare the 1st column (field) in file1.txt and the 2nd column (field) in file2.txt and output all lines in file1.txt that does not match in file2.txt to a third file (output.txt).
 You can use the following code: